 Some immunosuppressants should not be taken by men or women who are trying to conceive, nor by women during pregnancy or breastfeeding.
 Ask your doctor for advice.

 These are done to check that the immunosuppressant is reducing the activity of your immune system satisfactorily, but that it is not causing unwanted effects on your liver, kidneys and blood cells.
 Testing is particularly important at the start of your treatment, when the tests may be very frequent to check how you are beginning to respond to the medication.
-However, it is still essential for your continuing good health that you attend regularly for all tests requested by your doctor.

 If, for whatever reason, you find you cannot keep a test appointment, contact your test centre as soon as possible to discuss this and to arrange another appointment.